-- 15+ programs for in-demand fields across transportation and skilled trades - Program Mix (2023 Revenue): - Auto/Diesel 73%, Other Transportation 12%, Welding 8%, Other Skilled Trades 3%, and Industry Training 4% - Current expansion plans for 18 programs4 into existing campuses beginning FY23 including Aviation, Wind Energy, Robotics, HVACR, Welding, and Industrial Maintenance.
+- 15+ programs for in-demand fields across transportation and skilled trades - Program Mix (2023 Revenue): - Auto/Diesel 73%, Other Transportation 12%, Welding 8%, Other Skilled Trades 3%, and Industry Training 4% - Current expansion plans for 18 programs into existing campuses beginning FY23 including Aviation, Wind Energy, Robotics, HVACR, Welding, and Industrial Maintenance.
 More may follow.

 Composite Score: Calculated and reported only at an enterprise level.
-Projected score as of 9/30/23 is 1.6.
+Reported score for FYE 9/30/23 was 1.6.